Arithmeticity of the Kontsevich--Zorich monodromies of certain families of square-tiled surfaces: Introduction

 \textbf{Acknowledgments}

-We thank Martin M\"oller for allowing us to include his unpublished result about the arithmeticity of the KZ monodromy of square-tiled surfaces of genus 2 in Appendix \ref{a.ArithmShadVee} and for his helpful and unwavering support.
+We thank Martin M\"oller for allowing us to include his unpublished result about the arithmeticity of the Kontsevich--Zorich monodromy of square-tiled surfaces of genus two in Appendix \ref{a.ArithmShadVee} and for his helpful and unwavering support.
 R. Ni\~no would like to thank CONACYT's Ph.d. grant.
-M. Sedano would like to thank UNAM-DGAPA's posdoctoral grant.
+M. Sedano would like to thank UNAM-DGAPA's postdoctoral grant.
 F.Valdez would like to thank the following grants: CONACYT Ciencia B\'asica CB-2016 283960 and UNAM PAPIIT IN-101422.
-The working group of G. Weitze-Schmith\"usen is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Project-ID 286237555 -- TRR 195.
+The working group of G. Weitze-Schmith\"usen would like to thank the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) for their funding in Project-ID 286237555 – TRR 195.